masesgroup/KNet/src/net/Documentation/index.md

-# Welcome to KafkaBridge
+# Welcome to KNet

-KafkaBridge is a .NET mirror of [Apache Kafka](https://kafka.apache.org/) [APIs](https://kafka.apache.org/documentation/#api) providing all features: Producer, Consumer, Admin, Streams, Connect, ZooKeeper, Kafka backend.
+KNet is a .NET mirror for [Apache Kafka](https://kafka.apache.org/) [APIs](https://kafka.apache.org/documentation/#api) providing all features: Producer, Consumer, Admin, Streams, Connect, backends (ZooKeeper and Kafka).

 This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.